ppetrovtv/pine_script_docs/source/Extended_and_Regular_Sessions.rst

 Now you should see the difference — the gaps are filled with data.

-First argument of ``tickerid`` is an exchange prefix (“BATS”), and the second argument is a ticker (“AAPL”).
+First argument of ``tickerid`` is an exchange prefix ("BATS"), and the second argument is a ticker ("AAPL").
 Third argument specifies the type of the session (``session.extended``).
 There is also a built-in variable ``session.regular`` for requesting regular session data.
 So, Example 1 could be rewritten as: